worldbank/gld/Support/B - Country Survey Details/IDN/SAKERNAS/Labor_Status_and_Labor_Force_Participation.md

 ![question20_2017](utilities/question20_2017.png)

 Because in previous years, *"Already having a job, but has not started to work* was classified as *employed*.
-To main consistency with previous years but also cater for the definition in the report, we deem people who have a new business but they have not stsrted yet as unemployed.
+To maintain consistency with previous years but also cater for the definition in the report, we deem people who have a new business but they have not stsrted yet as unemployed.
 ```
 Question 20a = 2 : having a new business but not started yet.
 ```